 UK Households have saved around £17.5bn during the pandemic and those habits are set to continue.
 If you’ve managed to curb your spending you could consider paying down your debts and enjoying a debt-free future.

 Starting an emergency pot now could make the difference between you staying debt-free and getting back into old habits.
 Putting aside a sum of money every month will help to make you more financially resilient when those unexpected bills land on the mat.

 Investing is a gamble - you can make a profit but you could also lose everything.
 Diversifying your investments and investing in low-risk schemes could work for you if you’re prepared to invest your money over the long term.
 If you think investment could provide the financial future you’re looking for, do your research and consider investing through a fund rather than as an individual.

-At Salad Money we’re on your side, with affordable loans for NHS workers.
+At Salad Money we’re on your side, with affordable loans for employed people across the UK.
 If you want to find out more about our fair and affordable lending then get in touch today or apply online now.